 - Slow reform processes (if any)

-- Emergence of a void in the intermediation between market forces and public good
+- Emergence of a void in the intermediation between market forces and the public good

-- Full of NGOs yet not democratically representative
+- NGOs acquiring incremental influence, yet not democratically representative

 An époque of changes